A guide to Australia's Stolen Generations

 The NDSC aims to achieve all 54 recommendations of the Bringing Them Home report, and its Aboriginal and non-Aboriginal supporters work together with Stolen Generations members, Aboriginal communities, government, social justice and community organisations to achieve this goal.

 Founded in 1980 and based in New South Wales, Link-Up helps members of the Stolen Generations to find their relatives.
 It also offers counselling to newly reunited families.

 Link-Up has offices in almost every Australian state.
 In South Australia from 1999 to 2007 Link-Up arranged 160 family reunions and brought together 4,915 people.
-List of Australian Link-Up services
+AIATSIS offers help to find your family.

 Family Link was established in 2009 to identify family and kin placements for Aboriginal children in foster care.